4th of July Word Wall Cards

 Pin It For Later

-If you are in a rush and don’t have time to read the post and download the printable but want to save it for later, pin this to your 4th of July or Literacy board on Pinterest for later.
+If you are in a rush and don’t have time to read the post and download the printable, but want to save it for later, pin this to your 4th of July or Literacy board on Pinterest.

-4th of July Word Wall Cards in English & Spanish
+4th of July Word Wall Cards English & Spanish

-Remember to use the opportunity that this holiday gives you to talk to your children about the meaning of the 4th of July celebration, and what it means to have freedom.
+Remember to use this holiday to talk with your children about the meaning of the 4th of July celebration and what it means to have freedom.
 It is a perfect opportunity to tie to your Social Studies domain.

 By the way, don’t forget to grab your free 4th of July Word Wall Cards printables!
 Just choose the one you like, in English or Spanish, or both, and start using them every day in your classroom or at home, during the entire month of July.